-is a Boston based writer who was born and raised in the heart of Texas.
-Her character driven plays aim to foster empathy, cultivate hope, and challenge complacency.
+is a Boston-based writer who was born and bread in the heart of Texas.
+Her character driven plays seek to foster empathy, cultivate hope, and challenge complacency.
 Her work includes, The Tragic Ecstasy of Girlhood (Boston Globe Critic’s Pick), Nomad Americana, and With My Eyes Shut.

 Kira is a proud member of The Dramatist Guild.
-She holds a BFA in Theatre Performance from Baylor University and is currently earning her MFA in Playwriting from Boston University, under the direction of Kate Snodgrass.
-Kira is wife to Mark Rockwell, owner of Lonesome Hero Design Studio.
+She holds a BFA in Theatre Performance from Baylor University and is currently pursuing her MFA in Playwriting from Boston University, under the direction of her mentor, Kate Snodgrass.
+Kira is hitched to Mark Rockwell, owner of Lonesome Hero Design Studio.
 They are parents to the sweetest, fastest, lab/pit rescue named Koda.

 “I write plays because… I’m on a mission to diversify the Southern Mythos.
 I'm not interested in crafting villain narratives or hero or victim or stereotype.
 I aim to write honestly about complex, everyday people in order to summon us into the intimate psyche of disadvantaged lives so that we may leave the theatre transformed and more connected to one another.”